Standing Stones are a prominent site across the globe, and here in Caithness is no exception.

 Standing Stones of Get

 An excellent example of Standing Stones in Caithness.
-These are situated atop the Ironage Garrywhin Hillfort in the village of Ulbster, (between Wick and Lybster on the Caithness East Coast).
+These are situated atop the Ironage Garrywhin Hillfort in the hamlet of Ulbster, (between Wick and Lybster on the Caithness east coast).
 The walk to them is relatively easy, with only minor boggy sections.

 Hill O Many Stanes

-A Large Monolith situated in the area of Smerral, in fairly close proximity to the Guidebest Stone Circle.
+A large monolith situated in the area of Smerral, in fairly close proximity to the Guidebest Stone Circle.
 The 2 sites could well be linked.
-This monolith

 North Bilbster Stone

 A Large stone standing in a field off Bilbster Mains.
 It stands around 8ft high by 4ft wide.